gregglind/experiments-engineer-challenges/focus-noisy-tab/README.md

     - Augments the [Functional Specification](./SPEC.md) to clarify addition questions and behaviours
     - Improves the [Manual QA Plan](QA.md) to handle more edge cases.
-    - Either in code, or in a file `Remarks.md`, comment on what could be improved / changed / expanded / imrproved.
+    - Either in code, or in a file `Remarks.md`, comment on what could be improved / changed / expanded.
 (For inspriation, look at other methods on [`browserAction`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/browserAction), and think of how they might improve the UI.